Prosecutor: No charges for officer in Michael Brown’s death

 “This is a time for us to reflect on Michael’s life, to support Michael’s family and to honor a transformative movement that will forever be linked to his name,” Bell said.

-In a statement sent to The Associated Press, Scott Roberts, senior director of criminal justice campaigns at Color Of Change, a national racial justice organization, said Bell’s announcement “perpetuates a criminal justice system that fails Black communities by allowing police to operate with impunity.”

-“Today’s announcement by Attorney Bell to not pursue charges reinforces the importance of making the systemic changes necessary to end over-policing and the structural racism built to protect police officers from accountability,” Roberts said in a statement.
+Brittany Packnett Cunningham, a Ferguson protester and educator who has become a national voice in the Black Lives Matter movement, said she is pained “that there is still a gaping wound” for Brown’s family.
+She said she knows that the system must change.

+“I’m not disappointed — I’m fed up and ever more committed, truth be told,” Cunningham said.

-The Rev. Darryl Gray, a leading St. Louis activist, said he was disappointed but not surprised.
+The Rev. Darryl Gray, a leading St. Louis activist, agreed that the system is at fault, not Bell’s investigation.

 “What came out of this is a recognition that the system is set up to protect police officers.
-We now need to begin to address the legislation the police hide behind.”
+We now need to begin to address the legislation the police hide behind,” Gray said.

+Scott Roberts, senior director of criminal justice campaigns at Color Of Change, a national racial justice organization, said in a statement that Bell’s announcement “perpetuates a criminal justice system that fails Black communities by allowing police to operate with impunity.”

-Bell — who took office in January 2019 as a reform-minded prosecutor promising to eliminate cash bail for nonviolent offenders and to increase the use of programs that allow defendants to avoid jail time — faced no restrictions in re-examining Brown’s death for potential murder charges.
+Bell — who ran as a reform-minded prosecutor promising to eliminate cash bail for nonviolent offenders and to increase the use of programs that allow defendants to avoid jail time — faced no restrictions in re-examining Brown’s death.
 Wilson was never charged and tried, so double jeopardy was not an issue.
 There is no statute of limitations on filing murder charges.

-As the news conference drew to a close, an activist who said he is a friend of Brown’s father, Mike Brown Sr., erupted in anger.
+As the news conference drew to a close, an activist who said he is a friend of Brown’s father erupted in anger.

 “It’s over!
 One term!”
 Tory Russell, 36, of St. Louis, screamed at the prosecuting attorney.
 Police officers gently led him from the room.

-Russell later told The Associated Press that his friend is “hurting and he’s not accepting of this.”
+Russell later told The Associated Press that he had just spoken with Michael Brown Sr. “He is hurting, and he’s not accepting of this.”

-The shooting happened after Wilson told Brown and a friend to get out of the street as they walked down the middle of Canfield Drive on a Sunday afternoon.
+The shooting happened after Wilson told Brown and a friend to get out of the street as they walked down the middle of Canfield Drive.
 A scuffle between Wilson and Brown ensued, ending with the fatal shot.
-Wilson said Brown came at him menacingly, forcing him to fire his gun in self-defense.
+Wilson said Brown, who was not armed, came at him menacingly, forcing him to fire his gun in self-defense.

 Brown’s body remained in the street for four hours, angering his family and nearby residents.

-Bell’s predecessor, longtime prosecutor Bob McCulloch, drew considerable criticism for taking the case to a grand jury rather than charging Wilson himself.
-Critics also accused McCulloch of swaying the grand jury to its decision not to indict Wilson — an accusation he emphatically denied.
+Bell’s predecessor, longtime prosecutor Bob McCulloch, was accused by critics of swaying the grand jury to its decision not to indict Wilson — an accusation he emphatically denied.
 Wilson resigned days after McCulloch’s Nov.
 24, 2014, announcement that the grand jury would not indict the officer.

-In his campaign to unseat McCulloch, Bell focused on larger criminal justice issues, not on McCulloch’s handling of the Wilson investigation.

-Bell, who, like McCulloch, is the son of a police officer, said in an interview after the election that he would appoint independent special prosecutors for allegations of wrongdoing by officers.
-He said he would support police “200%” as long as they act appropriately.
-But he said officers who violate the law must be held accountable.
+Bell, who, like McCulloch, is the son of a police officer, formed a special unit to look into officer-involved shootings like the one in Ferguson, as well as cases of potential wrongful convictions.

-Brown’s mother, Lesley McSpadden, asked Republican Gov. Mike Parson to reopen the investigation in 2018, saying Bell’s win was “a clear mandate from the people of St. Louis to reform the criminal justice system, which first begins with securing justice for my son.”
-But Parson’s office said it had no legal authority to appoint a special prosecutor.
+Brown’s mother, Lesley McSpadden, asked Republican Gov. Mike Parson to reopen the investigation of Wilson in 2018, but Parson’s office said it had no legal authority to appoint a special prosecutor.

-“The St. Louis County police department is in dire need of change,” John Bowman, president of the NAACP St. Louis County, said in a statement after Bell’s news conference.
-“The prosecutor’s office and the police department work too closely together on these issues and that is clearly seen.
-NAACP St. Louis County continues to fight for criminal justice reform and will continue to stand with families who suffer at the hands of our local police department.”

-Associated Press reporter Aaron Morrison in New York City and Heather Hollingsworth in Mission, Kansas, contributed to this report.